IntrixTheName/EndlessDisc-1.0/README.md

 ## Project Overview

 On the back end, MongoDB is used to track all the information associated with a track.
-This can be standard tags like "artist" and "album", but also includes custom tags like "listener" and "participant" that may not exist in the defined standard.
-This then connects to a webpage built with React/Node.JS where users can interact with the system and \<continue typing here tomorrow\>
+This can be standard tags like "artist" and "album", but also includes custom tags like "listener" and "album group" that may not exist in the defined standard.
+This then connects to a webpage built with React/NodeJS where users can interact with the system.
+The webpage provides pages for importing and exporting tracks, managing the library, and a notice board for users to see updates or upcoming service outages.

 ## Resources

-The wiki page contains additional documentation about this project, both for users and as a showcase for my portfolio
+The wiki page contains additional documentation about this project, both for users and as a showcase for my portfolio.
+The wiki page contains the polished and summarized documentation while additional resources can be located in the **documentation** folder.